numpy/numpy/doc/source/reference/arrays.ndarray.rst

 An :class:`ndarray` object has many methods which operate on or with the array in some fashion, typically returning an array result.
 These methods are briefly explained below.
-(Each method's doc string has a more complete description.)
+(Each method's docstring has a more complete description.)

 For the following methods there are also corresponding functions in